autogluon/autogluon/docs/tutorials/text_prediction/customization.md

-# Text Prediction - Customized Hyperparameter Search
+# Text Prediction - Customization and Hyperparameter Search
 :label:`sec_textprediction_customization`

 This tutorial teaches you how to control the hyperparameter tuning process in `TextPrediction` by specifying: